Art School Portfolio Five 1983-1997

 None of these friends were in art programs, however.
 As a consequence I felt a strange sense of banishment from a society to which I never fully belonged, even while I had dwelled in their company.
 My impression (though it may have been mostly in my head) was one of being looked down upon whenever I was seen in the museum by art faculty or graduate students.
 Regardless, I avoided contact with professors who would have strongly disapproved of me hanging around in Bloomington after graduation.

 Once I stopped going to my favorite coffeehouse, this meant that my comicbook art work, which I was pursuing during these visits, decreased in amount.
-I did frequent other coffeehouses occasionally, so I did not give up drawing completely.
+Other coffeehouses were occasionally frequented, so I did not give up drawing completely.
 This re-ordering of priorities allowed more time for painting, and by 1998 I had rediscovered my purpose as a painter.

 The last two pages of my Portfolio deal with these in-between years leading up to 1998, beginning with preparation for my one-man Chicago show (1988-1990) and ending with the discovery of the Lowbrow Art Movement around 1997.
 The story, from there, moves to my Gallery pages and the first paintings of my mature style.

-(*This need for security and structure, similiar to the informal family life I had in Memphis, may be explained by autism.
+(*Autism may explain my need for security and structure.
 [I discuss this condition on the next Portfolio Page.]
-Autism also explains why I drew so much creative energy from these settings, since I did not have to devote any energy to stress about my survival.)
+Autism also explains why I drew so much creative energy from these safe space settings, since I did not have to devote much time to stress over my survival.)

 Jewelry Pins 1